-Eleven UT students, two trip leaders, and one graduate student will be selected to attend each trip.
+About eleven UT students, two trip leaders, and one graduate student will be selected to attend each trip.

 What qualifications are you looking for within a participant?

 The only requirement for Alternative Breaks is that participants make it to all AB events in order to prepare for their service trips (Dates specified in application).
 Alternative Breaks is a wonderful opportunity for those who are interested in a public service career, policy, grassroots organizations, or community service.
 That does not mean that you have to have an interest in those specific areas to apply for Alternative Breaks.
-At the core, Alternative Break coordinators are looking for bright individuals who are passionate about social justice and embraces the core of AB, which is learning, community service, simplicity, and active citizenship.
+At the core, Alternative Break coordinators are looking for bright individuals who are passionate about social justice and embraces the core of AB, which is learning, community, service, simplicity, and active citizenship.